leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001C_BAL - Narratology Introduction.md

    - <mark style="background: #FFF3A3A6;">Memory</mark> acts as a narrative device, offering a vision of the past within the present.
    - It can be unreliable and shaped by the character’s current perspective and context.

-3. **Mapping through Memory:**
-   - In narratives set in former colonies, memory serves to counteract colonizing acts of focalization.
-   - It brings a historical and lived-in quality to spaces, as seen in Patrick Chamoiseau’s "Texaco."

 4. **Spatializing Memory:**
    - Contrasts <mark style="background: #FFF3A3A6;">destructive</mark>, <mark style="background: #FFF3A3A6;">monumental</mark> focalization with irradiation that embodies space from within.